-This article shares affiliate links to help you easily find the gift ideas that you like.
-When you click or buy, I might earn a dime or two.
-Win-win for all of us!
-Learn more.
+This article shares affiliate links to help you easily find the gift ideas or supplies listed.
+Learn more here.

 I’m always in need of quick and easy DIY birthday gifts.
 This little (well, not little… more like gargantuan) etched glass mug was absolutely perfect!